richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#5.md

-# qStudio/PRQL Quick Start #5 - Practical Example
+# QStudio/PRQL Quick Start #5 - Practical Example

-Let's try a practical example of using PRQL with qStudio.
+Let's try a practical example of using PRQL with QStudio.

 The `LymeOldToNew` table of the _Property\_in\_Lyme.sqlite_ database has all the parcels in Lyme, showing